Fellowship Baptist Church

 In 2002 the church hired Daniel Comings as a part-time associate pastor, changing his status to full-time associate pastor in 2005.
 In Jan.
 2003 Rev. Charles (Chuck) Smith, who is supported under our missions budget, was brought on as associate pastor, specializing in senior saints’ ministry.
 In 2009 FBC called an ordination council which approved Daniel Comings’ ordination to the Gospel ministry.

 In 2013, we celebrated the 10-year anniversary of Daniel Comings & Chuck Smith as associate pastors.
 In 2014 we celebrated the 20-year anniversary of our senior Pastor Richard C. Piatt, II with a large banquet and special speakers.
 In November of 2016, our church celebrated 50 years of ministry in Lakeland, FL.
+In 2020, Chuck Smith retired from his position with the senior saints in January.
+Our associate pastor Daniel Comings resigned in September 2020 and is exploring aviation ministry opportunities.
+Our current associate pastor Ryan McKeen joined the church staff in May 2021.

 Fellowship Baptist Church looks forward to God’s continued spiritual and physical blessings as we reach out into the local community and around the world to edify believers and reach the unsaved for Christ.
 We praise God for the spirit of unity we enjoy and the love we have for one another!